MicrosoftDocs/office-developer-client-docs/docs/project/developing-a-project-online-application-using-the-client-side-object-model.md

 ---
 title: "Developing a Project Online application using the client-side object model"
-manager: soliver
+manager: lindalu
-ms.date: 11/08/2016
+ms.date: 12/18/2019
 ms.audience: Developer
 ms.assetid: 5740d0b2-5d36-40e4-9e83-577cb186359f
-description: "This article describes Microsoft Project Online application development for desktop applications using the .NET Framework 4.0 and CSOM. "
+description: "This article describes Microsoft Project Online application development using the .NET Framework 4.0 and CSOM. "
 localization_priority: Priority
 ---

 # Developing a Project Online application using the client-side object model (CSOM)

+>[!NOTE]
->[!NOTE] This article describes Microsoft Project Online application development for desktop applications using CSOM.
+>This article describes Microsoft Project Online application development for using CSOM.
 We recommend you explore how to develop applications using the [new Project for the web](https://developer.microsoft.com/en-us/office/blogs/developing-applications-and-reports-using-the-new-project/).

 ## Background